auwsmit/dotfiles/README.md

 something, be sure to know what it does.
 It'll be a learning experience, and you'll end up with something made for you that you can fully utilize.

+## Super Warning!!

+I make mistakes, and sometimes those mistakes can be big.
+For example, my Unix setup script used to archive/move the entire `~/.config` folder (which contains user preferences for a myriad of programs) until I noticed and fixed it.

+Seriously, just be careful and don't blindly run scripts made by strangers.
+At the very least, skim through them.

 ## Installation Steps

 1. Clone the repo to wherever and call it whatever
     * `git clone https://gitlab.com/AssailantLF/dotfiles.git ~/dotrepo`

+2. Read the setup script (under `scripts/`), and modify variables if needed.

-2. Run the setup script.
-This will move any potentially replaced files into a `~/dotfiles_backup` folder, so check there for old configs.
+3. Run the setup script.
+This will move any potentially replaced files into a `~/old_dotfiles` folder, so check there for old configs.
     * If on Windows, run `WinSetup.bat` with adminstrator privileges.
         * AutoHotKey will remap Caps Lock to Control.
 This can be disabled via the AHK icon (a green square with a white H) in the task bar.
-    * If on Linux/Mac, run `UnixSetup.sh.` Make sure it's executable, you have root privileges, and you're using your environment (use sudo -E to be safe)
+    * If on Linux/Mac, run `UnixSetup.sh` **from within the scripts directory.**
+      Make sure it's executable, and that you have root privileges.
         * `source` .bashrc for immediate bash settings, or else restart the terminal

-3. Startup Vim, and decide whether or not you want to install plugins.
+4. Startup Vim, and decide whether or not you want to install plugins via `:PlugInstall | qa`.
 The prompt will only ever appear once.

-4. If you didn't install plugins, you're done!
-Otherwise, once vim-plug has finished, restart Vim to complete.
+5. Everything should work fine, and if not please post an issue and I can probably help and/or fix it.

 ## Optimal Requirements